 The article goes on to stress how maturity and culpability vary widely from individual to individual, and that often capacity for morality does not mean that they have been “taught” properly.
 Another interesting point is how younger adolescents sometimes have “magical thinking” that nothing will happen to them if they do something bad.
 The experts recommend that “powerful penalties” for offenders under age 14 are not meaningful as deterrents because going to prison for the rest of their lives is not something they can “compute . . .they feel invulnerable.”

 History Always Provides Important Context

 The economic competition of the industrial era made it necessary to delay entry into adulthood and create the artificial construct of adolescence because in factories young people could work just as well, and cheaper than older people.
-30 year olds did not want to compete for a factory job with a 14 year old, medicine was getting better, and educational opportunities expanded with the printing press, creating better and longer schooling experiences that also helped to keep young people out of the job market longer.
+30-year-olds did not want to compete for a factory job with 14 year olds, medicine was getting better, and educational opportunities expanded with the printing press, creating better and longer schooling experiences that also helped to keep young people out of the job market longer.